Frogvall/dnd5e-misc/Champions of Azeroth/Adventures/The Return of the Amani Empire/Drak'Tharon Keep.md

 > - **Challenge** —
 > ___
 >
 > ***Undead Nature.*** The crystal handler doesn’t require air, food, drink, or sleep.
-Magic can't put the ghoul to sleep.
+Magic can't put the crystal handler to sleep.
 >
 > ### Actions
 > ***Flash of Darkness.*** Each creature in a 25 ft. cone must make a DC 17 Constitution saving throw or take 9 (2d8) necrotic damage and become blinded until the end of Novos next turn.